VulcanJS/vulcan-docs/source/theming.md

 ## Registering Components

-Nova components are all listed in `nova:core`'s `Components` object.
+Vulcan components are all listed in `nova:core`'s `Components` object.
 You can add new ones with the 'registerComponent` method:

 ```js
 import { registerComponent } from 'meteor/nova:core';